© All rights reserved by Kansas Honey Producers Association.

 Help us find out by completing this quick survey.

-From any of the meetings listed in the calendar you will find: lectures, hands-on workshops and discussions.
+At our bi-annual meetings, you will find lectures, hands-on workshops and discussions.
 These meetings are held for beekeepers with any level of skill, experience or ability.
 Topics on introductory beekeeping tools and techniques, as well as learning opportunities for the more advanced beekeeper will be available.

 The Kansas Honey Producers Association (KHPA), formerly The Kansas State Beekeepers Association -the name changed in the 1981, was started over a 111 years ago for the purpose of promoting good beekeeping practices, to promote honey, to enable beekeepers from various areas to meet and share experiences and ideas, and to publicize the honey bee as an important contributor to the nation's food supply.
 The date on the association president's gavel for the association's founding is December 30, 1903.